zaporter-work/viam-timelapse/README.md

 A camera stream on the control page that shows the timelapse (if using the fake model, it will show a sample timelapse)

+# Missing functionality

+Save or export the timelapse: I want to do this eventually.
+If someone wants this, feel free to file an issue and I'll find time to do it.
+Otherwise, you can just grab the images yourself and use imagemagick

 # Building

 `make build` -> `bin/module`